Bill Elias Jr.

-William T. Elias, Jr. is an American football coach.
-He is currently the assistant head coach, linebackers coach and recruiting coordinator at Miami University in Oxford, Ohio, a position he has held since the 2009 season.
-From 1999 to 2006, he was the head football coach at Gannon University in Erie, Pennsylvania, where he compiled a 31–51.
+William T. Elias Jr. is an American former college football coach.
+He was the head football coach at Gannon University from 1999 to 2006, where he compiled a 31–51.

 Elias served as the athletic director at Gannon for three years before taking his current position at Miami.
 A 1977 graduate of University of Massachusetts Amherst, he is the son of former Virginia and Navy head coach Bill Elias.